Kalunge/educative-java/src/collections/notes.md

 the below code shows how to create a custom Comparator. we will create two custom comparators: one for sorting by brand and one for sorting by year.

+we can also use an anonymous class in the sort method instead of creating a separate class that implements Comparator.
+This is shown in the below example.